shastaxc/HasteInfo/README.md

 To help reconcile some discrepancies due to packet loss, HasteInfo uses the buff packet, which lists your buffs and their durations, as the source of truth for which buffs you actually have on.
 Unfortunately, it doesn't include info such as who casted that buff or which spell it came from (all BRD Marches just show as "March" and doesn't tell you which spell effect it is).
 Because of this, it is not the first choice in determining potencies but it can be used to help in maintaining a relatively accurate measure of your haste buffs.

 Additionally, Geomancy buffs (Indi-Haste and Geo-Haste) do not require any action to be taken on yourself in order for you to gain the buff effect.
 For this reason, HasteInfo also monitors actions performed on your party members and buffs on your party members.
 If those action packets are lost, we have to reconcile that using assumptions as well when the buff update packets come in.

+Note: HasteInfo will give you a value of -1 if you are currently unable to dual wield at all.

 ### Sources of Haste